-As pointed out by Sanderson \cite{San00} and Ion \cite{Ion03}, the module $D_{\la}$ can be obtained as the Demazure module of a level one integrable representation of $\tg$ whenever $\tg$ is the twisted affinization of a simple Lie algebra.
-In fact, the module $\bD_\la$ can be also understood as a version of the Demazure module in this case, and hence (\ref{Intro-Extorth}) can be viewed as an affine analogue of the duality between the Demazure modules extending the classical result of van der Kallen \cite{vdK89} (cf. Mathieu \cite{Mat89c} and Polo \cite{Pol89}).
-From this aspect, we should be able to generalize the above results to an arbitrary Demazure module of an integrable highest weight module of a Kac-Moody algebra.
-However, the proof in the finite case does not generalize naively to the infinite-dimensional setting.
+As pointed out by Sanderson~\cite{San00} and Ion~\cite{Ion03}, the module $D_{\la}$ can be obtained as the Demazure module of a level-one integrable representation of $\tg$ whenever $\tg$ is the twisted affinization of a simple Lie algebra.
+In fact, the module $\bD_{\la}$ can also be understood as a version of a Demazure module in this case.
+Hence, the relation \eqref{Intro-Extorth} can be viewed as an affine analogue of the duality between Demazure modules, which extends the classical result by van der Kallen~\cite{vdK89} (cf.~\cite{Mat89c}, \cite{Pol89}).
+This perspective suggests that it should be possible to generalize these results to an arbitrary Demazure module of an integrable highest weight module of a Kac-Moody algebra.
+However, the proof in the finite case does not straightforwardly generalize to the infinite-dimensional setting.
 The main reason is that there are two versions of Demazure modules for an arbitrary Kac-Moody algebra, and these two versions (essentially) coincide only for finite types.
-Outside of finite types, a proper formulation of (\ref{Intro-Extorth}) always involves both of the two versions of Demazure modules, one is finite-dimensional and the other is infinite-dimensional.
+Outside of finite types, a proper formulation of \eqref{Intro-Extorth} always involves both versions of Demazure modules: one finite-dimensional and the other infinite-dimensional.

-The finite-dimensional Demazure modules, that we refer as the thin Demazure modules (these are ``the" Demazure modules in the literatures, see e.g. \cite{Kum02}) are obtained as successive applications of Demazure functors from one-dimensional modules.
-This fact is quite helpful in their analysis (see Remark \ref{rem:thin}).
-Infinite-dimensional Demazure modules, that we refer as the thick Demazure modules, are much more untractable as they are only {\it linked to} irreducible highest weight integrable representations, and are {\it not linked from} some finite-dimensional objects through successive applications of Demazure functors.
-In fact, as Demazure functors lose information, we had practically no effective means to analyze the precise module-theoretic structure of thick Demazure modules.
+The finite-dimensional Demazure modules, which we refer to as \emph{thin Demazure modules}, are obtained by successive applications of Demazure functors starting from one-dimensional modules.
+(These are what are typically called ``Demazure modules'' in the literature; see, e.g.,~\cite{Kum02}.)
+This fact is quite helpful in their analysis (see Remark~\ref{rem:thin}).
+Infinite-dimensional Demazure modules, which we refer to as \emph{thick Demazure modules}, are much more intractable.
+Unlike their thin counterparts, they are defined in terms of irreducible highest weight integrable representations and cannot be constructed from finite-dimensional objects via successive applications of Demazure functors.
+In fact, because Demazure functors lose information, there have been practically no effective means to analyze the precise module-theoretic structure of thick Demazure modules.